 4.3 All full-time faculty will be reviewed annually.
 Unless college or department procedures provide otherwise, annual reviews of non-tenured faculty shall be conducted so that decisions and notifications can be made in accord with the deadlines listed in Section 350.3.

 4.4 Probationary faculty hired into tenure-track positions must receive special review during their third year of service to the institution.
 This third-year review shall recognize and reinforce areas of strength as well as point out areas of weakness that could jeopardize the case for promotion and tenure.
 Specific formative evaluations shall be provided to help candidates prepare their strongest case for promotion and tenure.
 Any extension granted prior to the third year review will delay the review by an equal period.

+4.5 While faculty in Professor of Practice and Research Professor positions are not eligible for tenure, promotion through ranks is encouraged and is based on time in rank and satisfactory evaluations of assigned responsibilities.
+An application for promotion is initiated via a departmental recommendation and follows the same procedure and submission deadlines as for tenure-line faculty.
+Faculty in such positions are eligible to apply for promotion from assistant to associate after the completion of five years in rank.

-4.5 Unless college or department procedures provide otherwise, the department chair or head of the academic unit will be responsible for the conduct of the reviews and the communication of their results.
+4.6 Unless college or department procedures provide otherwise, the department chair or head of the academic unit will be responsible for the conduct of the reviews and the communication of their results.
 Periodic reviews shall result in a written report to the faculty member being reviewed.
 The report shall state expectations and goals for the coming review period.
 For probationary faculty, the report shall include an assessment of the faculty member's progress toward tenure and recommendations for improvement.
 Should the periodic reviews indicate that a faculty member is not making satisfactory progress toward tenure, the report may include a recommendation for nonrenewal.
 In making a judgment on satisfactory progress toward tenure, due consideration shall be given to the candidate's academic record, performance of assigned responsibilities, and potential to meet the criteria for promotion and tenure at the end of the probationary period.